 The site accelerated to the forefront of the magic community, creating an educational environment that reaches up to 250,000 members around the world each month. theory11 has energized and inspired a new generation of magic enthusiasts, from Marines in uniform to students who use magic as a means to build confidence, self-esteem, and a reputation among peers.

 At its core, theory11 allows anyone to learn magic as a social skill that has proven transformative for people young and old, with active members in 164 countries.
-Now 25, Bayme serves as CEO of theory11 and a senior strategist for The United States Playing Card Company, and a writer and consultant to legendary illusionist David Copperfield.
+Now 25, Bayme serves as CEO of theory11, strategist for The United States Playing Card Company, and a writer and consultant to legendary illusionist David Copperfield.

 Q&A with Jonathan Bayme

 The first magic I was ever exposed to was David Copperfield; the early nineties on his Dreams and Nightmares tour.
 I was six or seven.
 I was blown away.
 I couldn't shake the feeling; I was hooked on that feeling I got when I left that theater - I wanted more.
 I started learning as much as possible.
 I started reading anything I could get my hands on.
 Thirteen years later, I still live for that feeling, and the primary objective of theory11 is to spread that feeling to others - and allow others to share in it.

 theory11 is, above all else, an alliance. theory11 started as a group of eleven of magic's most innovative performers, creators, and innovators, all united in one place, for one purpose.
 The goal of this site is to push the envelope within the magic industry.
 To take things up to the next level.
 What I find most revolutionary about theory11 is the spectrum of creators we work with.
 Guys that span the spectrum all the way from Jason England to Chris Kenner to Daniel Garcia to Andrei Jikh, all in one place.